 Some of the finest fish & chips in town, the chef Josh Niland is a real expert and his restaurant has been shortlisted in the inaugural World Restaurant Awards in 2019 for the Ethical Thinking category.
 Saint Peter is a pescatarian’s dream: the fish, sustainably sourced, changes with what's fresh and available on the day and you will love their hand-cut skin-on chips and traditional tartare sauce.
 Also, discover its sister shopfront, the Fish Butchery down the road.

-Open for lunch and dinner from Friday to Sunday and Dinner only from Tuesday to Thursday, 362 Oxford St, Paddington.
-02 8937 2530
+Saint Peter 362 Oxford St, Paddington.
+02 8937 2530 BOOK A TABLE Open for lunch and dinner from Friday to Sunday and dinner only from Tuesday to Thursday,

 STAYING IN RANDWICK?

 If you’re based in one of our Randwick properties, Check out our favourite fishy spots.

 This family-owned corner spot offers battered Pacific cod with a bubbly crust that snaps under your fingers and a generous side of chips with chicken salt.
 They offer bread, baked daily and where possible they source sustainable products and providers.
 The fish and chips come wrapped in paper, proper old-school like, so you grab them on the go and eat them on the beach.
 Cash only & pick-up only.

 Open Wednesday to Sunday for lunch and dinner, 272 Clovelly Road, Coogee.
 02 9315 8380

 - BONDI’S BEST